latcraft/automation/event-manager/README.md

     Link to the e-mail HTML will be published inside `#craftbot` channel in Slack.

      > **WARNING:** Verify e-mail's content and layout before executing next task.

+     > **WARNING:** This task MUST be executed after `publishEventOnEventBrite`.

     It is safe to run this task several times.

 5. **Automated:** Send the invitation letter using the following task: